MeepishRealms/Cog/HOSTING.md

 # Server Hosting
 If you plan to host a server for Project Cog, either download the Server Instance ZIP or use a container template.
+This page is still WIP.

 ## Server Providers